mstksg/inCode/copy/entries/type-levels.md

 Haskell, so picking the right level often comes down to being consciously aware of the benefits/drawbacks/unique advantages to each.

-So, here is a rundown of seven "levels" of type safety (plus a bonus Level 0) that you can operate at when working with the ubiquitous *strict* linked list data type, and how to use them!
+So, here is a rundown of seven "levels" of type safety that you can operate at when working with the ubiquitous linked list data type, and how to use them!
 I genuinely believe all of these are useful (or useless) in their own different circumstances.

 This post is written for a late beginner or intermediate Haskeller, who is already familiar with ADTs and defining their own custom list type like `data